dhoulb/gatsby-plugin-templated-files/README.md

 ## Templates

 To output your Markdown as HTML (via React) you'll need to create a template file.
-These files are just normal page components in GatsbyJS and export a React component, and export a GraphQL query as `query`.
+These files are just normal GatsbyJS page components which have two requirements:

-Templates are (by convention) stored in the `src/templates` directory.
-The `options.template` setting is resolved relative to that dir. e.g. `"Page.jsx"` resolves to `src/templates/Page.jsx`.
-(Use an absolute path to point to a different directory.)
+- `default export` a React component
+- export a GraphQL query as `query`

 ```js
 // src/templates/Pasta.jsx